ayobamiadepoju/Week1-student-utility-app/README.md

 # STUDENT UTILITY APP

 ## Project Description
 The Student Utility App is a Java console-based application designed to perform basic utility operations using a menu-driven system.
-The menu-driven interface is where they can select from multiple options.
+The program presents a menu with different options and allows the user to repeatedly perform operations until they choose to exit.
 The application demonstrates the use of:
 - Git & GitHub workflow
 - Java syntax and structure